ApiRTC/ApiRTC-angular-ionic-tutorial/README.md

 `ionic cap open android`

-From Studio, you can run the App on your device or an AVD.
-You can use the original angular app as a peer, or even the live pure JS demo at https://apizee.github.io/ApiRTC-examples/conferencing/index.html
+From **AndroidStudio**, you can run the app on your device or an AVD.
+You can use the original angular app as a peer, or even the live **pureJS** demo at https://apizee.github.io/ApiRTC-examples/conferencing/index.html

 ## For IOS